LAstreetchef/message4u/replit.md

 **Runtime**: Node.js with Express.js handling HTTP requests and middleware.

 **API Design**: RESTful API endpoints with session-based authentication:
-- `/api/auth/*` - Authentication endpoints (Replit Auth integration)
+- `/api/auth/request-magic-link` - Request a magic link for passwordless email authentication
+- `/api/auth/verify-magic-link` - Verify magic link token and establish session
+- `/api/auth/user` - Get current authenticated user information
+- `/api/auth/logout` - Destroy user session
+- `/api/auth/payout` - Update sender payout information (Venmo/CashApp/Crypto address)
 - `/api/messages` - CRUD operations for messages
 - `/api/create-payment-intent` - Stripe checkout session creation
-- `/api/messages/:slug/check-payment` - Payment verification
+- `/api/messages/:slug/check-payment` - Payment verification with platform fee calculation
 - `/api/objects/upload` - Get presigned upload URL for file uploads
 - `/api/messages/:id/file` - Save file metadata after upload
 - `/objects/*` - Serve uploaded files with ACL-based access control

-**Authentication**: Replit Auth (OpenID Connect) with Passport.js strategy.
+**Authentication**: Magic link email-based authentication (passwordless).
+When users request a magic link, a token is generated, stored in the database with a 15-minute expiration, and sent via email.
+Clicking the link verifies the token and establishes a session.
 Sessions are stored in PostgreSQL using connect-pg-simple middleware.
 HTTP-only secure cookies are used for session management with a 7-day TTL.
+No passwords are stored, providing enhanced security and user privacy.

 **Image Generation**: Server-side canvas rendering converts message text into images using the `canvas` library.
 Images are generated asynchronously after message creation and stored in the public directory.

 **Payment Processing**: Stripe Checkout integration for secure payment handling.
-The flow uses server-side session creation and client-side redirection, with webhook-style verification on the unlocked page.
+The platform acts as the payment processor, collecting the full payment amount from recipients.
+A platform fee of $1.69 + 6.9% of the message price is calculated using integer cents arithmetic to ensure penny-accurate calculations.
+Sender earnings (amount minus platform fee) are tracked in the database.
+The flow uses server-side session creation and client-side redirection, with payment verification on the unlocked page.
+Payouts to senders are handled manually by the platform operator to the sender's specified Venmo @username, CashApp $tag, or cryptocurrency wallet address.

 ### Data Storage